Visiting Beverly Hills + Century City

-Though Beverly Hills is quiet at night, you can still sniff money
+Though Beverly Hills is rather quiet compared to some of its neighbours, you can still sniff money

 in the air.